IEEE 1394: FireWire 800 (IEEE 1394b-2002)

 IEEE 1394b-2002 introduced FireWire 800 (Apple's name for the 9-conductor S800 bilingual version of the IEEE 1394b standard).
-This specification and corresponding products allow a transfer rate of 786.432 Mbit/s full-duplex via a new encoding scheme termed beta mode.
+This specification added a new encoding scheme termed beta mode which allowed compliant devices to operate at 786.432 Mbit/s full-duplex.
 It is backwards compatible with the slower rates and 6-conductor alpha connectors of FireWire 400.
 However, while the IEEE 1394a and IEEE 1394b standards are compatible, FireWire 800's connector, referred to as a beta connector, is different from FireWire 400's alpha connectors, making legacy cables incompatible.
 A bilingual cable allows the connection of older devices to the newer port.
-In 2003, Apple was the first to introduce commercial products with the new connector.
+In 2003, Apple was the first to introduce commercial products with the new connector, including a new model of the Power Mac G4 and a 17" PowerBook G4.